magenta/magenta-demos/piano-genie-js/README.md

 # Piano Genie Demo

 This model is the user interface and inference component of [Piano Genie](https://github.com/tensorflow/magenta/tree/master/magenta/models/piano_genie).
-Piano Genie uses machine learning to create a generative piano which allows you to play the piano without any experience.
+Piano Genie allows you to control an 88-key piano via an intelligent 8-button interface.

 ## Demo